 Skill requirements: This is a beginner garment sewing workshop; you do not need to have any experience sewing clothing, but you must have basic machine-sewing skills.
 Our Sewing 101 class (or equivalent) is a prerequisite for this class.
-(The next sessions of Sewing 101 are being offered September 9th and 19th; you can register here.)
+(The next session of Sewing 101 being offered is April 14; you can register here.)
 If you're unsure whether you have enough sewing experience for this class, please send a brief email summarizing your sewing experience to firstname.lastname@example.org.

 Date & Time: Select start date and time above.